Annual Conference Planning Committee Roles

 Desired Experience, Knowledge, Skills, & Attitudes

-• Previous involvement on a regional or annual conference planning committee for NODA or other higher education association.
+• Previous involvement on a regional, Spring Learning, or annual conference planning committee for NODA or other higher education associations.

 • Diverse professional experience with a variety of institution types, OTR roles, supervision lines, etc.